CarouselSMS/API_deprecated/sections/api/subscriptions.md

 This call cancels subscription messages scheduled for future delivery (those messages which use the `send_subscription_message` call with the parameter `on`).
 The `send_subscription_message` call returns the list of IDs corresponding to all scheduled messages.
 You can use these IDs to cancel future messages at any time.

 Please note that this call is for scheduled **subscription** messages.
-Use the [`cancel_messages` call](https://github.com/RecessMobile/API/blob/master/sections/api/messaging.md) for cancelation of regular (non-subscription) scheduled messages.
+Use the [`cancel_messages` call](https://github.com/CarouselSMS/API/blob/master/sections/api/messaging.md) for cancellation of regular (non-subscription) scheduled messages.

 ### Parameters